 Cleary, AJ; Tillitt, DE; vom Saal, FS, Bhandari, RK.
 Transgenerational effects of developmental atrazine exposure on medaka fish: Alterations in gene expression.
 38th Annual Meeting of the Society of Environmental Toxicology and Chemistry, Minneapolis, MN.
 November 12-15, 2017.
 (Poster presentation)

 Tillitt, DE; Cleary, AJ; vom Saal, FS; Bhandari, RK.
 Transgenerational effects in medaka of developmental exposure to atrazine.
 38th Annual Meeting of the Society of Environmental Toxicology and Chemistry, Minneapolis, MN.
 November 12-15, 2017.

 Chelsea received her Bachelor of Science degree from The University of North Carolina at Chapel Hill with double minors in Chemistry and Biology.
 Prior to joining Dr. Bhandari’s lab, Chelsea worked in the Joint Applied Math and Marine Sciences Fluids Lab at UNC Chapel Hill on a project related to the B.P.
 Oil Spill in 2010.
 The goal of her current research at UNCG is to determine the developmental and epigenetic effects of direct exposure to herbicides on developing medaka embryos during the period of differentiation of male and female germ cells and to determine which parental line is transmitting these effects to the offspring.

 Smith, C.M., Cleary, J.C., Bhandari, R.K.
 (2018).
-Developmental and adult adverse health phenotypes associated with embryonic exposure to environmentally relevant concentration of Roundup formulation and glyphosate in Japanese medaka, Oryzias latipes. (in preparation)
+Developmental and epigenetic effects of Roundup and glyphosate exposure in medaka, Oryzias latipes.
+(Submitted to Aquatic Toxicology)